graezykev/ts-eslint-standard-js/steps.md

 Then the error above will disappear.

-Now lint the `.tsx` file.
+Next, lint the `.tsx` file:

 ```sh
 npx eslint react-code-1.tsx
 ```

-You'll find 14 problems:
+You'll find 14 problems, indicating that ESLint is enabled for `.tsx` files.

 ![ts eslint standard js](images/image-1.png)

 ### Ask ESLint to Recognize `.jsx`

-Create `react-code-2.jsx` with the same code as `react-code-1.tsx`, and lint it:
+Create a `react-code-2.jsx` file with the same code as `react-code-1.tsx`, and lint it.

 ```sh
 npx eslint react-code-2.jsx
 ```

-You may see some problems but they are not real code style problems.
+You may see some problems, but they are not actual code style issues.

 ![ts eslint standard js](images/image-2.png)

-That's because `.jsx` file is not specified in the ESLint configuration, let's configure it in `eslint.config.js`:
+That's because the `.jsx` file extension is not specified in the ESLint configuration.
+Let's configure it in `eslint.config.js`:

 ```diff
 export default [